gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/02 - Exodus.md

 **Questions:**
 3. **Ex 16:34** Aaron placed it before the stone tables of the law, but they have not received it yet…

+# Chapter 17
+**Key themes:**
+1. The people continued to complain and murmur against Moses and the Lord, because they were without water.
+The Lord instructs Moses to use his rod to a strike a rock, and water comes out of it.
+2. Amalek fights Israel in Rephidim, and every time Moses has his hands up, Israel prevailed, but whenever he lowered it, Amalek prevailed.
+Aaron and Hur hold Moses’ arms up when he got tired, thus Israel won the battle.

+**Allegorical sense:**
+1. Lifting the hands was a common posture for praying.
+Moses is an intercessor just like the saints are intercessors for us.

+**Moral sense:**
+1. Our prayers can change and affect reality. (this is a big question to explore…)

+# Chapter 18
+**Key themes:**
+1. Moses is visited by Jethro, his father-in-law, his sons and his wife.
+2. Moses takes heed of the counsel of Jethro and appoints fair and honest men to be rulers to Israel and to be judges on disputes of the people.
+Hard cases were brought to Moses, but small matters are dealt by the judges.

+**Moral sense:**
+1. A good monarch knows how to delegate his responsibilities so that the process is more efficient and everyone is better off.

 # References

 **Ex 12:48**